Songscape: Roosevelt National Forest

 June 30- July 4, 2018

-The Burroughs will create a song inspired by the forest, alongside a music video showing off the landscape that spurred their creativity.
-Through their talent, this Songscape will generate new fans for public lands, and celebrate one of the most beautiful places on earth.
+The Burroughs created a song inspired by the forest, alongside a music video which shows off the landscape that spurred their creativity.
+Through the band’s infectious joy in Step Into the Music, this Songscape generates new fans for public lands, and celebrates one of the most beautiful places on earth.
 Let's make sure Roosevelt National Forest belongs to the people forever!

-The Burroughs are the lucky band that will be enjoying all the National Forest has to offer.
+The Burroughs are the lucky band that enjoyed all the National Forest has to offer.
 Based in Greeley, Colorado, the band has been getting people up and dancing across the state.
 "Steeped in classic soul standards and outfitted with modern flair, The Burroughs are a nine piece band with a powerhouse sound that has been electrifying audiences across Colorado and beyond.
 Since 2013, the band has lit up stages with their trademark brand of “Sweaty Soul Music,” quickly earning their rightful place as one of the best live bands in the region".
-We can't wait to see how they are inspired by their stay in Roosevelt National Forest, and how they interpret their experiences into soul music.

-From June 30 thru July 4, the band will be based out of Colorado State University's Mountain Campus.
+From June 30 thru July 4, the band stayed at Colorado State University's Mountain Campus.
 Surrounded by the National Forest in a beautiful, secluded mountain valley at an elevation of 9,000 ft., the 1600 acre campus hosts the Colorado State University community and surrounding region for academic field studies, educationally focused conferences and mountain research.
-Sustain's co-founder, Betsy Mortensen, spent a month up there as part of her course work for her B.S. in Wildlife Biology, and can't wait to share this magical place with The Burroughs.
+Sustain's co-founder, Betsy Mortensen, spent a month up there as part of her course work for her B.S. in Wildlife Biology, and was eager to share this magical place with The Burroughs.

 The Songscape Process

-Following a kick off party on June 30th, the band will spend nearly a week hiking, fishing, birding, stargazing, and relaxing in Roosevelt National Forest.
-We've got master naturalists and expert outdoor recreationists who will immerse the band in all the forest has to offer.
-Meanwhile, a videographer will be documenting everything to put together a music video.
-We've also partnered with Cloverlick Banjo Shop who are creating a drum for the band from locally-sourced ponderosa pine, collected at the Ben Delatour Scout Ranch!
+Following a kick off party on June 30th, the band spent nearly a week hiking, fishing, birding, stargazing, and relaxing in Roosevelt National Forest.
+Master naturalists and expert outdoor recreationists from the USFS, National Forest Foundation, and Poudre Wilderness Volunteers immersed the band in all the forest had to offer.
+Videographer Jason van Fleet of Iconic Digital Studios documented everything to create the music video.
+We also partnered with Cloverlick Banjo Shop who created a drum for the band from locally-sourced ponderosa pine, collected at the Ben Delatour Scout Ranch!

-Once The Burroughs have composed a song inspired by their time at Roosevelt NF, they'll record it at a local recording studio.
-We aim to release the song and music video in our first ever Songscape Release Show!
-We will host a public party to show off the new Songscape.
-Join us in Fort Collins on National Public Lands Day (Sept.
-29).
+The Burroughs composed their Songscape song shortly after their stay in the National Forest and recorded it at Aims Community College with Colin Bricker as engineer.
+The song was released on National Public Lands Day- September 22, 2018.
+Music video out on Sept.
+29th!
+Join us in Fort Collins at New Belgium Brewery (Sept.
+29, 2-4pm) for our first ever Songscape concert and the video premiere!
 Not only are we generating new fans for Roosevelt National Forest through the emotional power of music, but we're also supporting the forest's stewardship.
 Proceeds from the Songscape song will support the band, Sustain and the Poudre Wilderness Volunteers for 5 years!